nawalgupta/angular2-shop/README.md

 Angular2Shop is a multi tenant eCommerce application.
 The sample site is for home cooked meals, but can be easily accomodate for any product.

 #Technology Stack
   - MEAN with Angular2

+#Technical Features
+* Oauth2 with google login
+* Authentication and Authorization with Secure Rest Calls
+* GeoLocation
+* Angular2 integration with google map and places api
+* Places Autocomlete
+* Image Dropdown Component
+* File Upload Integration
+* Grapicks Magic and Image Resize
+* Session, Cookies and Local Stogare

+#Site Flow and Features
+* Login with google id/local logic

+##Seller
+* Create Shop (Kitchen)/ Create Multiple Shops
+* Add Products/Food Menu to Shop (Kitchen)
+* Manage Orders

+##Buyer
+* Search Shops/Products near to his/her location on keyword or preference
+* Local Filter on search results
+* Add to Cart
+* Manage Cart (Add/Edit Items from cart)
+* Confirm Order

-ng2Shop uses a number of open source projects to work properly:
+Angular2-Shop uses a number of open source projects to work properly:
 * [Angular2] - HTML enhanced for web apps!Latest Beta Version
-* [TypeScript] - Angular2
+* [TypeScript] - Angular2 with Typescript
 * [Material] - Google Material Desing
 * [Vulgar] - Vulger Cli for Seed Project
 * [Angular-Material and Ng2Material] - For Google Material Desing